arcxp-ce-support/Fusion-Training-User-Stories/README.md

     export default ApesterSearch;

-4. Now let's add the methods `onChange` on the input, `onClick` on the submit button, a `useEffect` and let's create a hook called mediaId and its method setMediaId which we will use to reference the Apester mediaId that we want to search for.
+4. Now let's add the methods `onChange` on the input, `onClick` on the submit button, a `useEffect` and let's create a hook called mediaId and it's method setMediaId which we will use to reference the Apester mediaId that we want to search for.

-    For two of these methods, we will use the util function that we imported called `sendMessage`
+    - For two of these methods, we will use the util function that we imported called `sendMessage`

-    The `onChange` method will set the mediaId to whatever value the user inputs.
+    - The `onChange` method will set the mediaId to whatever value the user inputs.

-    The `onClick` method will call `sendMessage` with 2 parameters: one is the String 'data' and the second one is an ansCustomEmbed Object with the following attributes:
+    - The `onClick` method will call `sendMessage` with 2 parameters: one is the String 'data' and the second one is an ansCustomEmbed Object with the following attributes:

         - `id` the value being returned from getKey(), in this case, we're expecting the hash with the name of the view: SEARCH, EDIT, or VIEW
         - `url` which refers to the window location
         - `config` which is an Object with the key 'mediaId' and the value that's set in mediaId

-    The `useEffect` will also call `sendMessage` with these 2 parameters: the String 'ready', an Object with the atributte: height: document.documentElement.scrollHeight
+    - The `useEffect` will also call `sendMessage` with these 2 parameters: the String 'ready', an Object with the atributte: height: document.documentElement.scrollHeight